machina-br/.github/profile/README.md

 consultancy.
 Thiago is a Tapestry's long-time committer and project management committee member.

+[You can sponsor Thiago's work on Tapestry](https://github.com/sponsors/machina-br).
+Click this link or the Sponsors button above.

 Machina's GitHub id is `machina-br` because `machina` was already taken and the company is located in Belo Horizonte, Minas Gerais, Brazil.